mcaro01/belly-button-challenge/README.md

 ## Note
-Some codes are sourced from a forum such as Stack Overflow and sort assistance from support staff such as TA's.
+Some codes are sourced from a forum such as Stack Overflow,class activities and sort assistance from support staff such as TA's.